KiloooNL/acckiosk/README.md

 # acckiosk
-A kiosk system for managing & editing presentations across a large scale conference.

-README to be extended in the future. (sorry no time)

-# acckiosk

 acckiosk is a kiosk system for managing, editing and displaying presentations (PPT, PDF, EXCEL, etc.) for your conference.